Research & Insight

 Reimagining Education Spaces: The Student Perspective

-In summer 2020, we started conducting research focused on listening to and learning from high school students in New York City.
-In 2021, we collaborated with the college students and recent grads in our Gensler Summer Fellows program to amplify their voices and give them a platform to share their design ideas and lived experiences regarding the design of inclusive education spaces.
+We collaborated with students to amplify their voices and provide a platform to share their design ideas and lived experiences to design more inclusive education spaces.

 How Younger Workers’ Preferences and Workstyles Will Define the Future Workplace